 PROGRAM IN GENERAL

-The Knights Hockey Association has been teaching Learn To Play hockey in Toronto for over 50 years with the original sessions (and still ongoing) at the historic St. Michaels College Arena.
-The program has grown to include other sessions at the York Mills and Pleasantview arenas.
+The Knights Hockey Association has been teaching Learn To Play hockey in Toronto for over 50 years with the original sessions at the historic St. Michaels College Arena.
+The program has grown to include sessions at the York Mills and Pleasantview arenas.
 The Learn To Play program has been recognized as one of the best in Toronto allowing the players to progress to the House League, Select or GTHL level of hockey depending on their skill level.

 Each of the Knights Learn to Play programs operated by the Knights Hockey Association share the same philosophy of quality introductory skating and hockey instruction in a fun, supportive and nurturing environment.
 The programs are run by experienced coaching staff, and have established a strong continuity of drills and progressions as the children move from level to level in preparation for House League and Select hockey.
 The program is structured by grouping children with their peers in skill level after several weeks of careful assessment and skill evaluation.
 This enables the children to advance over the course of the year through pre-determined progressions from basic skating to hockey skills to hockey games, in preparation for House League and Select hockey in the Tyke and Minor Novice divisions.